Denis3006/EidP/README.md

-Programs, that were written by me in first Semester of Bachelor in Electrical Engineering and Computer Science at TU Dortmund.
+Programs, that were written by me in first semester of Electrical Engineering and Computer Science bachelor at TU Dortmund.